ThingWorx Review: Ditching the Duct Tape

 Manual and automated analytical capabilities are delivered through ThingWorx Analytics.

 There’s more to the ThingWorx platform.
 There’s ThingWorx Navigate, allowing a user to view information from multiple enterprise systems in one place, which is more applicable to engineering than you might think.
 There’s ThingWorx Asset Advisor, which is a pre-packaged application to remotely monitor connected equipment.
 There are a number of Augmented Reality (AR) and Virtual Reality (VR) solutions, including Vuforia Engine, Vuforia Studio and Vuforia Chalk.
 I’ll write about a number of these solutions in other posts but exclude them here because they don’t directly relate to connecting your smart product to an IoT platform.

 Ditching the Duct Tape

 I think that most folks today would agree that we’re early in the IoT era.
 Now, the adoption of any revolutionary type of solution looks similar.
 You have pioneers that are willing to forge ahead and explore the possibilities of a new technology.
 They’ll stumble now and again as they test the new technology.
-But they’ll ducktape it together to make it work.
+But they’ll duct tape it together to make it work.
 At the end of the day, they’ll get some tremendous differentiated value out of that technology.
 At the end of the day, it’s all part of the deal.
 You have to ingeniously duct tape stuff together to get some awesome payback.

 A lot of companies can take advantage of IoT without being a pioneer.

 Seriously.
-If companies can figure out how to gain a competitive advantage from the IoT, then they have a pretty easy path of getting the technology set up.
+If companies can figure out how to gain a competitive advantage from IoT, then they have a pretty easy path to getting the technology set up.
 Essentially, they get to realize the benefits of being a pioneer without paying the price of being a pioneer.
 That leads me to my next point.

 Figure It Out.
 Now.